Skip to main content

 /// correlation data from a regulariser L_off.

-pub pure fn reconstruct_gamma(m: &DimensionMetrics) -> StaticMatrix<Complex, 7, 7> {
+public pure fn reconstruct_gamma(m: &DimensionMetrics) -> StaticMatrix<Complex, 7, 7> {

-let raw = StaticVector.<Float, 7>.from_array(
+let raw = StaticVector<Float, 7>.from_array(

 [m.i_a, m.i_s, m.i_d, m.i_l, m.i_e, m.i_o, m.i_u]